techiediaries/techiediaries/_posts/2020/ionic/2019-06-10-ionic-firebase-authentication.md

 ---
 layout: post
-title: "Ionic 4 Firebase Tutorial: Adding Authentication to your Ionic 4 & Angular App"
+title: "Ionic 5 Firebase Authentication Tutorial"
 image: "images/content/ionic.jpg"
-excerpt: "This tutorial will cover how to add Email/Password authentication to Ionic 4/Angular apps using Firebase and angularfire2" tags : [ionic , firebase, angular]
+excerpt: "This tutorial will cover how to add Email/Password authentication to Ionic 5/Angular apps using Firebase and angularfire2" tags : [ionic , ionic-5, firebase]
 ---

-In this tutorial, you will learn how to add authentication to your Ionic 4 app (based on Angular) using Firebase.
+In this tutorial, you will learn how to add authentication to your Ionic 5 app (based on Angular) using Firebase.

+## Adding Authentication to Ionic 5 Apps with Firebase

 The majority of production-ready web applications require some sort of user authentication (with the traditional email and password or the social Single Sign On via Facebook or Google etc.).
-In this blog post, we’ll learn how we can easily add user login and registration to Ionic 4/Angular  (mobile or web) applications with Google's Firebase, using the official *angularFire2* library for integration.
+In this blog post, we’ll learn how we can easily add user login and registration to Ionic 5/Angular  (mobile or web) applications with Google's Firebase, using the official *angularFire2* library for integration.

 We are going to cover Email/Password authentication and Facebook social Sign In, in details.
 For the other methods such us Twitter, Google and GitHub or SMS and Anonymous login, we will cover them in details in other tutorials.

-Before you can add authentication with Firebase to your Ionic 4/Angular or Angular 4+ app, you need to sign up for an account, create a Firebase app then get the app's URL for integrating your app with Firebase.
+Before you can add authentication with Firebase to your Ionic 5/Angular or Angular 4+ app, you need to sign up for an account, create a Firebase app then get the app's URL for integrating your app with Firebase.

 ## Create a New Firebase Project